 Needs experienced adopter?
 Yes

-Needs a Foster in the D.C. area until a forever home is found?: No - currently with a foster!
+Needs a Foster in the D.C. area until a forever home is found?: Yes.
+She is in a Washington, DC kennel boarding right now.

 Mission Statement: Forever true to The Underdog, Rural Dog Rescue is dedicated to saving the lives of dogs in shelters who are often overlooked for adoption or rescue.
 We save the dogs who are at most risk of being euthanized: the hounds, the black dogs, the seniors, the sick and the broken.
 We make a commitment to reserve a minimum of 50% of the dogs we save to The Underdog.
 Root For The Underdog!